dgheig/API-2021-HTTP-Infra/README.md

 docker-compose up # add -d option to run as a daemon (i.e in the background)
 ```

+Nb: We will keep using `docker-compose` on the next steps to deploy the services

 ### Step 2: Dynamic HTTP server with express.js